dev-cafe/autocmake/doc/developers/customizing-modules.rst

 The ``update.py`` script assembles modules listed in ``autocmake.cfg`` into ``CMakeLists.txt``.
 Those that are fetched from the web are placed inside ``downloaded/``.
-You have at least four options to customize downloaded CMake
+You have several options to customize downloaded CMake
 modules: